-Erika Urano is a senior at NYU Tisch School of the Arts studying Film & Television with a minor in Creative Writing.
-She explores storytelling through screenwriting, poetry, and production design.
+Erika Urano is a senior at NYU Tisch School of the Arts studying Film and Television with a minor in Creative Writing.
+She explores storytelling through screenwriting, poetry, and production design, with a focus on character-driven work and a strong visual language.

-Raised in New Jersey just outside New York City, Erika grew up speaking English and Portuguese at home, with strong ties to both her Japanese and Brazilian heritage.
-She has spent the past two summers in Japan studying language and culture.
-Most recently, she spent a semester abroad at NYU’s London campus, further expanding her international perspective and artistic sensibility.
+Raised in New Jersey just outside New York City, Erika grew up speaking English and Portuguese at home, with close ties to both her Japanese and Brazilian heritage.
+She has spent two summers in Japan studying language, culture, and art, and recently completed a semester abroad at NYU’s London campus, experiences that continue to shape her creative perspective.

 Career beginnings: age two, Canon lens, and a very patient grandpa.